scantist/user-docs/docs/en-US/Language-and-File-Support/Python-Language-Support.md

     </tbody>
 </table>

-## Scan your {{ $frontmatter.language }} project with Scantist
+## Scan your {{ $frontmatter.language }} project with {{companyConfig.COMPANY_NAME}}

 <hr class="thick" />

-Scantist scans the third-party components by examining `setup.py` file, which is the standard build file that lists the required packages and their versions.
+{{companyConfig.COMPANY_NAME}} scans the third-party components by examining `setup.py` file, which is the standard build file that lists the required packages and their versions.

-Scantist also checks the `requirements.txt` file, which contains a list of the packages and their versions needed to run the project.
+{{companyConfig.COMPANY_NAME}} also checks the `requirements.txt` file, which contains a list of the packages and their versions needed to run the project.

-Additionally, Scantist scans the `pipfile.lock` file, which is used by the Pipenv package manager to secure the versions of all the required packages for the project.
+Additionally, {{companyConfig.COMPANY_NAME}} scans the `pipfile.lock` file, which is used by the Pipenv package manager to secure the versions of all the required packages for the project.

-By examining these files, Scantist can provide comprehensive security scanning to identify any potential vulnerabilities in your project's third-party dependencies.
+By examining these files, {{companyConfig.COMPANY_NAME}} can provide comprehensive security scanning to identify any potential vulnerabilities in your project's third-party dependencies.

 <!--@include: ../../parts/maximize-results.md-->